-- The visual sculpture and moving image installation was created to surround monuments erected in memory of the 18th Century slave traders.
-The Two Coins’ intention is to present an unprejudiced historical legacy while highlighting collective responsibility to prevent negative forms of 21st Century trade, which create new forms of modern slavery.
+Originally inspired as part of a multimedia temporary sculpture and moving image installation created to surround monuments erected in memory of the 18th Century slave traders, the intention of The Two Coins: Meditations on Trade video essay was to present an unprejudiced historical legacy while highlighting collective responsibility to prevent negative forms of 21st Century trade, which create new forms of modern slavery.

 Evelyn’s reliance on detailed in-depth subject research creates the framework and give context to his experimental use of varied and diverse mediums such as The Two Coins: Meditations on Trade.
 The complete 55min moving image work illustrates dormant history as silent meditation.

 Locations include UNESCO World Heritage slave dungeon sites in Ghana, Bristol Museums, a Malian festival, Malawi sugarcane fields and our modern material lifestyles.
 Historical facts are portrayed without myth or prejudice from historians such as Hugh Thomas, Marcus Rediker and Madge Dresser with other contemporary sources.
-One of the very few artist moving images used as direct resource material for university history lectures.
+One of the very few artist video essay/moving image works used as direct resource material for university history lectures.

-Below are a series of edited excerpts from The Two Coins Meditations, which stand alone as independent works in themselves.
+Below are a series of edited excerpts from The Two Coins Meditations, which stand alone as independent scenes.

 I was so moved by the Two Coins film that I didn’t want it to finish.
 The images contained both beauty and pain, and inevitably it seemed this built a momentum that spoke of many hundreds of years.